eventide-project/subst-attr/README.md

 e.anything # => NoMethodError is raised
 ```

-### A Strict Attribute that Provides a Specialized Substitute
+## Specialized Substitute

-If the class used to define the attribute's strict interface has an inner `NullObject` namespace that has a `build` method, the object that will be used as the null object is the one returned from the `build` method.
+If the class used to define the attribute's strict interface has an inner `Substitute` namespace that has a `build` method, the object that will be used as the null object is the one returned from the `build` method.

-_NOTE: Use this if a custom substitute implementation is needed, including a specialized null object_

 ```ruby
 class SomeDependency